Open-DataFlow/Open-DataFlow-Eval/README.md

 ## 🔥 News

-- [2024-10-14] We summarize data evaluation papers and codes in [Awesome Data Evaluation](./Awesome_Data_Evaluation.md)
+- [2024-10-14] 🎉 We summarize data evaluation papers and codes in [👋 Awesome Data Evaluation](./Awesome_Data_Evaluation.md)
-- [2024-10-14] Our first data-centric evaluation system is now open source.
+- [2024-10-14] 🎉 Our first data-centric evaluation system is now open source.

 ## Installation

-For environment setup, please using the following commands:
+For environment setup, please using the following commands👇

 ```
 conda create -n datagym python=3.9